fdbresearch/FIVM/README.md

 F-IVM leverages higher-order IVM to reduce the maintenance of the input view to the maintenance of a tree of increasingly simpler views.
 F-IVM takes a SQL query and a variable order (tree decomposition) for that query as input and produces C++ code optimized for processing batch or single-tuple updates to input relations.

-The frontend of F-IVM produces high-level update trigger specifactions for the input query.
+The frontend of F-IVM produces high-level update trigger specifications for the input query.
 The backend of F-IVM relies on [DBToaster](https://dbtoaster.github.io/), which is extended to support custom ring types, to transform these trigger specifications into native code.

 ## Installation